 Data Description

-To meet the stated objectives, we will leverage an extensive range of data sources.
+We will leverage an extensive range of data sources to meet the stated objectives.
 All of this data will be stored and managed within the high-performance computing data hub at the University of Cape Town's Climate System Analysis Group (UCT CSAG).
 This hub is a key resource developed under the auspices of the HE2AT center project.
-A comprehensive data management plan for this system is available and can be provided upon request.
+This system's comprehensive data management plan is available and can be provided upon request.

 Aim 1: Mapping Intra-urban Heat Vulnerability and Exposure

-The first category of data encompasses socio-economic survey data, providing insight into household economic status, living conditions, and demographic and environmental features.
+The first data category encompasses socio-economic survey data, providing insight into household economic status, living conditions, and demographic and environmental features.
 Notable data sets include the Gauteng City Region Observatory (GCRO) survey data, including the Quality-of-Life survey (GCRO QoL survey 2020/21), Population Censuses, and community surveys like Census 2011 and the Community Survey 2016.

-The second data category employs spatial proxies of socio-economic conditions, derived from sources such as satellite image-based estimations of land use and cover types, access to services like electricity, proximity to healthcare facilities, and access to green spaces.
-Additionally, data like Google Street View analysis and SEDAC gridded human population data are included.
+The second data category employs spatial proxies of socio-economic conditions derived from satellite image-based estimations of land use and cover types, access to services like electricity, proximity to healthcare facilities, and access to green spaces.
+Data like Google Street View analysis and SEDAC gridded human population data are also included.

 Aim 2: Exploring Lagged Impacts of Heat-health Exposures